Skip to content

 When the file is located on ScienceCluster, you should then create a "sandbox" directory from it.
 A "sandbox" directory is an "unpacked" Singularity Image File.
 In explanation: when you use a Singularity Image File without sandboxing it, your workflow will need to "unpack" the files to access and run them; if you create a sandbox directory from the image file, then you can "unpack" the Singularity Image File once (and only once) then save yourself from unpacking it during future uses of the software.

 The final step to a Singularity workflow is preparing your code to use the environment.
 This step involves editing the Slurm submission script.
-Take for example the following submission script (from this documentation page):
+Take for example the following submission script (more examples on this documentation page):

 #!/bin/bash